azaynzxz/after-effects-expression-panel/README.md

 - Windows 10/11 or macOS 10.14 or later
 - 4GB RAM minimum (8GB recommended)

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this script.

 ## Support

 For support, questions, or feature requests, please open an issue on GitHub.